Onora O'Neill: Career

 During the 1970s, she taught at Barnard College, the women's college in Columbia University, New York City.
 In 1977, she returned to Britain and took up a post at the University of Essex; she was Professor of Philosophy there when she became Principal of Newnham College, Cambridge in 1992.

 She is an Emeritus Professor of Philosophy at the University of Cambridge, a former President of the British Academy (2005–2009) and chaired the Nuffield Foundation (1998–2010).
 In 2001, she delivered the Gifford Lectures on Autonomy and Trust in Bioethics at the University of Edinburgh, and again in 2013 with a series titled From Toleration to Freedom of Expression.
 From 2004 to 2006, she was President of the British Philosophical Association.
 In 2013, she held the Spinoza Chair of Philosophy at the University of Amsterdam.
 Until October 2006, she was the Principal of Newnham College, Cambridge, and she was chair of the Equality and Human Rights Commission between 2012 and 2016.
 O'Neill's work has earned her numerous honours and awards, including the million-dollar Berggruen Prize.

 Philosophy

 O'Neill has written widely on political philosophy and ethics, international justice, bioethics and the philosophy of Immanuel Kant.

 Across various works, O'Neill has defended and applied a constructivist interpretation of Kantian ethics heavily influenced by, and yet critical of, the work of John Rawls, emphasising the importance of trust, consent and respect for autonomy in a just society.
 She has written extensively about trust, noting "that people often choose to rely on the very people whom they claimed not to trust" and suggesting that we "need to free professionals and the public service to serve the public...to work towards more intelligent forms of accountability...[and] to rethink a media culture in which spreading suspicion has become a routine activity".
+This distinction between trust and trustworthiness has been adopted by public statisticians such as David Spiegelhalter, similarly the concept of intelligent openness or transparency.